allenhouchins/fleet-extensions/nuget_packages/README.md

 - macOS or Windows system (64-bit only)
 - osquery or Fleet
 - `nuget` CLI installed and available in PATH (or `nuget.exe` on Windows)
+  - On macOS with Homebrew: `brew install dotnet` (includes nuget)
+  - On Windows: Install .NET SDK which includes nuget

 ## License